Costume & Set Design

 -To create a backstage area, we used wood left over from Titus to build a frame around the stage's periphery and covered the frame with black fabric

--The orange "tapestries" were inspired by a tapestry Michael and I saw at the Cloisters in New York in the early stages of planning, nearly a year before the production
+-The orange "tapestries" were inspired by a tapestry Michael and I saw at the Cloisters in New York City during our early stages of planning, nearly a year before our production

 Seoul Shakespeare Company, 2015